Allianz Arena: Luminous exterior

 The arena facade is constructed of 2,760 ETFE-foil air panels that are kept inflated with dry air to a differential pressure of 3.5 Pa.
 The panels appear white from far away but when examined closely, there are little dots on the panels.
 When viewed from far away, the eye combines the dots and sees white.
 When viewed close up however, it is possible to see through the foil.
 The foil has a thickness of 0.2 mm.
 Each panel can be independently lit with white, red, or blue light.
 The panels are lit for each game with the colours of the respective home team—red for Bayern Munich, blue for TSV and white for the Germany national team.
 White is also used when the stadium is a neutral venue, like the 2012 UEFA Champions League final.
 Other colours or multicolour or interchanging lighting schemes are theoretically possible, but the Munich Police strongly insists on using a single-colour lighting scheme due to several car accidents on the nearby A9 Autobahn with drivers being distracted by the changing lights.

 Allianz Arena's innovative stadium-facade lighting concept has been subsequently adopted in other recently built venues, like MetLife Stadium in New Jersey, which lights up in blue for the National Football League's Giants and green for the Jets.
-With electricity costs for the light of about €50 (USD$75) per hour, the construction emits enough light that, on clear nights, the stadium can easily be spotted from Austrian mountain tops, e.g. from a distance of 50 miles (80 km).
+With electricity costs for the light of about €50 (US$75) per hour, the construction emits enough light that, on clear nights, the stadium can easily be spotted from Austrian mountain tops, e.g. from a distance of 50 miles (80 km).